This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Lunch Break: Zion Lodge Area

-Head to the Zion Lodge Area, a serene oasis nestled amidst the natural beauty of the park, offering a perfect spot to relax and enjoy a delicious lunch.
+Head to the Zion Lodge Area.
+It is like a serene oasis offering a perfect spot to relax and enjoy a delicious lunch.

-The Zion Lodge, located at the heart of the park (shuttle stop number 5), provides a range of dining options catering to various tastes and preferences.
+The Zion Lodge, located at the heart of the park (shuttle stop number 5), provides a range of dining options.
 Whether you’re in the mood for a casual meal, a quick snack, or a refreshing beverage, you will find something to satisfy your cravings.

-The Red Rock Grill offers a diverse menu featuring both traditional and contemporary dishes, with an emphasis on fresh, locally sourced ingredients.
+The Red Rock Grill offers a diverse menu with an emphasis on fresh, locally sourced ingredients.
 Enjoy a hearty burger, a crisp salad, or a flavorful sandwich while taking in the picturesque views of the surrounding cliffs and greenery.

 For a lighter meal or a quick bite, the Castle Dome Café is a convenient option.
 Grab a sandwich, salad, or one of their famous homemade desserts to enjoy on their outdoor patio, soaking in the tranquil ambiance of the lodge area.

-GOOD TO KNOW: If you prefer to bring your own lunch, there are picnic areas available near the lodge where you can enjoy a packed meal amidst the park’s stunning landscapes.
+GOOD TO KNOW: If you prefer to bring your lunch, there are picnic areas available near the lodge.

 Afternoon: Emerald Pools and Weeping Rock

-After a satisfying lunch, it’s time to continue your exploration of Zion National Park with a visit to the enchanting Emerald Pools and the mesmerizing Weeping Rock.
+After lunch, it’s time to continue your exploration of Zion National Park with a visit to Emerald Pools and the Weeping Rock.

-To reach the Emerald Pools, head towards the Zion Lodge area.
-From there, the trailhead for the Emerald Pools is easily accessible.
+Emerald Pools Trailhead is located right across from Zion Lodge.
 Follow the well-marked signs that guide you along the trail.

 Scenic Drive in Zion National Park